 Can you find them registered on Companies House?
 Even better.

-Red flag: If the roofer’s only trace online is a Facebook page made last month, tread carefully.
+Red flag: If the roofer’s only trace online is a Facebook page made last month with a small amount of reviews, be careful.

 What’s Their Communication Like?